StianJosok/tilt-pi-monitor-stack-docker-guide/README.md

 ---

-## Plans for the Future
+## Future Plans

-- Dockerize the Node-RED aspect of the Tilt Pi.
+- Dockerize the Node-RED aspect of the Tilt Pi for simplified deployment.
-- Dockerize the aioblescan to allow capturing data directly from the Tilt Hydrometer.
+- Dockerize `aioblescan` to allow direct data capture from the Tilt Hydrometer as a light weight alterntive to Node-Red

 ---

 ## Acknowledgments

-I would like to thank Baron Brew, the creators of the Tilt Hydrometer, for creating such a great product and for the support they’ve offered throughout this project.
+I would like to thank **Baron Brew Equipment**, the creators of the **Tilt Hydrometer**, for creating such a great product and for the support they’ve offered throughout this project.
 Their customer service and community-focused approach has been great.
 They have helped me with some details and been quick to respond.
 Their engagement has fueled me to make my own setup better and given me the opportunity to give back to the community of homebrewers and homelabbers.

 [Learn more about their products](https://tilthydrometer.com).

 ---